udelcodes/udelcodes.github.io/CodingClub/Week1/HTML.md

 <label><em>CHALLENGE TASK</em> Change the background to be a gradient (google "Gradient background CSS")</label><br>

-For resources on CSS/HTML, check out [our resource list here](https://udel.codes/LTC/HTMLResources)
+For resources on HTML, check out [our resource list here](https://udel.codes/LTC/HTMLResources)